What's a Service Guru? Meet Eric Weiss

 Eric was then hired by Seagram Châteaux & Estate Wines in New York City.
 His job: to interest an exclusive restaurant and hotel clientele in Seagram's top-end wine portfolio.
 (How elite?
 It included Bordeaux legends like Châteaux Lafite, Haut Brion, and Petrus.)
 For a time, Eric was the sommelier at The '21' Club.

 Over the decades, Eric went from being a service pro to a service guru.
 His current platform is his New York-based consulting company, Service Arts, which he founded in 1994.
 His first assignment was a series of service workshops for the hospitality industry, held at the then-new Four Seasons Hotel New York.

 Eric's program got a lot of hospitality-industry attention.
 It led to a six-month term as Service Expert on CNN's Financial Network.
-Eric's topic: "getting the service that consumers deserve, whether from an auto mechanic, a doctor, a motel, or a five-star hotel."
+Eric's topic: "getting the service that consumers deserve, whether you're dealing with an auto mechanic or a doctor, a motel or a five-star hotel."

 For over a decade, Eric's expertise has been requested by a certain famed residence in Washington, D.C.
 Yes, that one.
 He has advised The White House on wine selection, etiquette and service, and kitchen operation.

 Since 2011, Eric has worked with tourism destinations in California to heighten their levels of service.
 He designed a well-received week-long program for Sonoma County's historic wine center, Healdsburg.
 Soon, other tourism hubs in Northern California, including Mendocino and Sonoma Counties and Carmel-by-the-Sea, followed with similar programs.